AnthonyCxx/password-cracker/README.md

 # Process

 # License
-This project is available under an MIT license; we are not responsible for how you use this password cracker.
+This project is available under an MIT license; by using this password cracker, you agree to take full responsiblity for how you use it.